dshin25k/projds/README.md

 -   `posts` table will store only the _path_ of images.

--   When a post is fetched from the database, its corresponding images will also be retrieved from the directory.
+-   When a post is fetched from the database, its corresponding image will also be retrieved from the directory.

 ### Errors